vguddati/vguddati/README.md

 ### Hi there 👋

+This is Venu Gopal , I am a recent graduate from University of South Florida.

 <!--
 **vguddati/vguddati** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.